Income Support - How much Income Support will I get?

 It is complicated to work out how much Income Support you might get.
 Your income from different sources is added up and compared against what the government considers your needs are.
 Your needs will depend on your family circumstances, for example:

-Use the Turn2us Benefits Calculator to find out how much Income Support you may be entitled to as the amount can vary from one person to another.
+Use the Turn2us Benefits Calculator if you're still getting Income Support to find out how much you may be entitled to as the amount can vary from one person to another.

 Income Support is included in the Benefit Cap which limits the total amount in some benefits that working-age people can receive.
 See our Benefit Cap information page for more details.